Periodontal Disease in Buffalo, NY

 Periodontal diseases are infections of the gums, ligaments, and bones around the teeth.
 The early stage, known as gingivitis, affects only around the gumline.
 Deep pockets develop in the space between the gums and the teeth, allowing bacteria to become trapped.
 This leads to swollen and bleeding gums, which is the first sign of periodontal disease.

-Periodontal Disease in Buffalo, NY Gum Disease Todd Shatkin DDS
+Gum Disease Treatment in Buffalo, NY - Periodontal Treatment - Dr. Todd Shatkin

 If gingivitis is left untreated, it progresses to periodontitis.
-This serious gum infection begins to damage the soft tissue and bone that supports the tooth.
-If left untreated, this can affect the stability of the tooth, often leading to loose teeth or tooth loss.
+This serious gum infection begins to damage the soft tissue and bone that support the tooth.
+If left untreated, it can affect the tooth’s stability, often leading to loose teeth or tooth loss.

 Other signs of periodontal disease can include: